AL1Skey/DevNotes/README.md

 # 3/6/2023
 ### Flutter/Dart
 The only difference between the final and const keyword is that final is a runtime-constant, which in turn means that its value can be assigned at runtime instead of the compile-time that we had for the const keyword.

+### Git
+- Problem

+Need to merge specific file

+- Answer

+"Although not a merge per se, sometimes the entire contents of another file on another branch are needed.
+Jason Rudolph's blog post provides a simple way to copy files from one branch to another.
+Apply the technique as follows:

+$ git checkout branch1 # ensure in branch1 is checked out and active
+$ git checkout branch2 file.py

+Now file.py is now in branch1."